 YouTube maintains a loyal fan base through its subscription system.
 Once users subscribe to YouTube, they can do almost anything, from commenting on videos to posting videos themselves.
 One could even say that subscribers are the backbone of the video sharing platform.

 It seems YouTube’s users have taken a greater interest in subscribing to channels on the platform.
-According to recent YouTube stats, the number of channels with over a million subscribers has increased by more than 75% since 2017.
+According to recent YouTube stats, the number of channels with over a million subscribers has increased by more than 65% compared to the previous year.

 Felix Kjellberg, better known as PewDiePie used to be the most popular YouTuber around.
-As of June, he had 96 million subscribers.
+In 2019, he had 96 million subscribers.
 When he first began, PewDiePie posted videos of himself reacting to a horror game called Amnesia.
 Now he uploads more than just video game reactions, sharing other humorous content as well.

 While subscribers serve as the backbone of this video sharing platform, it’s the YouTubers who create the endless stream of content that we watch every day.
 Becoming a YouTuber is considered an occupation more than anything else, which no one can argue with considering the potential profits.

 One important piece of YouTube monetization stats is that with an increase in subscribers comes an increase in paycheck.
-Recent data shows an impressive number of YouTubers with a six-figure income as of 2017.
+Recent data shows an impressive number of YouTubers with a six-figure income.
 Moreover, the number of YouTubers who earn five figures per year has increased by more than 50% during the same time frame.

 31. The top 10 YouTubers earned 42% more in 2018 than they did in 2017.